marblejs/marble/README.md

 **Marble.js** is not yet a final and production ready product.
 Its APIs can improve over time when reaching stable version `1.0.0`.
 But in the meantime you can play easily and contribute to the growing community of functional reactive programming freaks.

+## Contributing

+We strongly believe that open source is all about the people.
+Thats why we are looking for brave passionates of RxJS and Node.js who can help us with creating new middlewares for Marble.js.
+There are many things that you can help us with!
+We've got a [list](https://github.com/marblejs/marble/projects/2) of middlewares that we would like to see in future releases, but we are open for new cool ideas!

+**So, how can I contribute to Marble.js middlewares?** 🤔 We use monorepo architecture for entire framework-related packages - the same goes for middlewares.
+For middleware reference structure just look at [example](https://github.com/marblejs/marble/tree/master/packages/middleware-joi) middleware implementation.
+If you would like to contribute to Marble.js just open an [issue](https://github.com/marblejs/marble/issues/new?template=feature_request.md) and describe the feature that you would like to work on, we'll discuss the internals and features there. 💪

 ## Authors

 <table border="0">